Justin Trudeau arrives in Philippines to pursue deeper trade, security ties

 This week, Trudeau will become the first sitting Canadian prime minister to participate in the annual East Asia Summit and is the only one who's ever been invited, his office said.

-Foreign Affairs Minister Chrystia Freeland said Sunday, after she and Trudeau arrived in Manila, that the East Asia Summit will give him a chair at the top security table in the region.
+Foreign Affairs Minister Chrystia Freeland said that the East Asia Summit will give Trudeau a chair at the top security table in the region.

 He will sit alongside Chinese President Xi Jinping and U.S. President Donald Trump during discussions on the security situation involving North Korea, she said.